About the Project

 Work commenced on the site in June 2013.
-The visitor centre opened in Spring 2014 and the Mausoleum will be opened in winter 2014.
+The visitor centre opened in Spring 2014 and the Mausoleum was opened in winter 2014.

 The restoration of the Mausoleum, the conservation of the artefacts and the opening of a visitor facility comprise phase 1 of a 5 phase project that AML hopes to achieve over the next few years.
 Subsequent phases are:

 - Restoration / opening to visitors of the 15th century tower that once formed part of the 1441 collegiate church

 - Archaeolgical investigations of the accessible parts of the site